Private, In-Home Tutoring in Batesville, Arkansas

-SchoolTutoring Academy’s tutoring programs for Batesville students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Batesville, Arkansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Batesville School District contains a public junior high schools (grades 7-9) and high school (grades 10-12).
 However, the district is unique in that all of its K-6 elementary schools are of the magnet variety, meaning that they specialize in particular disciplines.
 The four schools each specialize in one of the following areas: visual and performing arts; STEM (Science, Technology, Engineering and Mathematics) and sports; health wellness and medical science; and math, science, and technology.
 The six schools are comprised of a total of 3,100 students.